ahenoch/Masterthesis/README.md

 - k-mer frequency vectors considering evolutionary aspects with the BLOSUM matrix
 - Kneedle Algorithm without area and poly calculation to obliterate even the slightest bias
 - Deeper examination of the best dimension to reduce the vectors with `PCA` to

+---

+Special thanks to Kevin Lamkiewicz for supervision!